Skip to content

 3. Family and clan relations.

 As a result of this cult of aesthetics, the Wodaabe are an unmistakable ethnic group.
-The men wear tunics and turbans, and shave the front of their heads to keep their foreheads clear.
-Women wear dark tones in everyday life and bright colours at parties.
+The men wear tunics and turbans and shave the front of their heads to keep their foreheads clear.
+The women wear dark tones in everyday life and bright colours at parties.
 Their hairstyle usually includes two braids that frame their face and give them magical protection.
-Both have numerous facial tattoos with geometric motifs.
+Both have numerous facial tattoos.

 During the festival, men will be seen applying elaborate make-up to enhance their attractiveness during the dances that take place at dusk and in the evening.